 Previously, Mr. Janik had served in the combined role of Chairman and Chief Executive Officer.
 On January 1, 2019, Mr. Janik transitioned from his role as our Chief Executive Officer to our Executive Chairman and Mr. McCormick was appointed as our new Chief Executive Officer and as a member of our Board.
 As a part of this transition, our Board determined that it was in the best interests of our Company for the roles of Chairman and Chief Executive Officer to be separated.
-Our Board believes that Mr. Janik is the person best qualified to serve as our Executive Chairman in light of his having served as our Chairman and Chief Executive Officer, his extensive experience and qualifications with our Company and within our industry and in-depth knowledge of our markets and customer base.
-Our Board also believes that having Mr. Janik serve as our Executive Chairman will allow him to leverage his prior knowledge as our former Chief Executive Officer to provide strategic leadership on our Board while supporting Mr. McCormick's transition to the role of Chief Executive Officer.
+On February 19, 2020, Mr. Janik provided, and the Board accepted, Mr. Janik's notice of retirement as Executive Chairman under the terms of his Employment Agreement, effective immediately following the 2020 annual meeting of stockholders.
+The Board determined, such that the Company could continue to benefit from his leadership, to elect Mr. Janik as the non-executive Chairman of our Board immediately following the 2020 annual meeting of stockholders.
+Our Board believes that Mr. Janik remains the person best qualified to serve as our Chairman in light of his having served as our Chairman and Chief Executive Officer, his extensive experience and qualifications with our Company and within our industry and in-depth knowledge of our markets and customer base.
+Our Board also believes that having Mr. Janik serve as our Chairman allows him to leverage his prior knowledge as our former Chief Executive Officer to provide strategic leadership on our Board.

-In the circumstance where the responsibilities of the Chief Executive Officer and Chairman are vested in the same individual, or where the Chairman is not considered independent, the Board of Directors will designate a Lead Independent Director from among the independent directors to preside over the executive sessions of the non-employee directors.
+In the circumstance where the responsibilities of the Chief Executive Officer and Chairman are vested in the same individual, or where the Chairman is not considered independent, the Board will designate a Lead Independent Director from among the independent directors to preside over the executive sessions of the non-employee directors.
 Mr. Staley has served as our Lead Independent Director since 2014.
 Mr. Staley was selected for this position because of his service on our Board since 2010, his leadership experience at a publicly held company and his background in the transportation industry as a member of senior management of a transportation service provider.
+Our Board has determined that Mr. Janik is not an independent Chairman due to his prior service as an executive officer.
+As a result, Mr. Staley will continue to serve as our Lead Independent Director following the Annual Meeting.